Spectral scheme for an energetic Fokker-Planck equation with $\kappa$-distribution steady states: Numerical simulations

-To demonstrate the convergence of our spectral schemes, we depicted on Figure \ref{conv_RC} resp. \ref{conv_GS} the $L^2_v$-errors of our spectral methods with respect to the reference solution, {\it i.e.} $||f_{ref}(t_\star,\cdot)-f_{RC/GS}(t_\star,\cdot)||_{L^2_v}$, errors as a function of the time-discretization step $\Delta t$ and this at three different instants $t_\star$ and for three different truncation indices $N_{RC/GS}$.
+To demonstrate the convergence of our spectral schemes, we depicted on Fig. \ref{conv_RC} the $L^2_v$-errors of our spectral methods with respect to the reference solution, {\it i.e.} $||f_{\mathrm{ref}}(t_\star,\cdot)-f_{RC/GS}(t_\star,\cdot)||_{L^2_v}$, errors as a function of the time-discretization step $\Delta t$, at time instant $t_\star=2$ and for three different truncation indices $N_{RC/GS}=8,10,16$.
 For the Chebyshev scheme we used $\kappa=3$, while for the Gram-Schmidt scheme we chose $\kappa=31$ in accordance with the remarks made above.
-What can be observed is the convergence of both schemes, the errors being linear in the discretization step $\Delta t$, which is completely natural, as we are discretizing the system in time via the implicit Euler scheme.
-Note that the slope becomes very small in the last plot of both Figures \ref{conv_RC} resp. \ref{conv_GS}.
-This is simply due to saturation effects, the reference solution being not an exact solution, but a numerical solution, where we fixed the time-step to $\Delta t=10^{-3}$.
-This artifact is clearly visible in the last plot of Figure \ref{conv_GS}, where the error saturates at some value of $1.212 \cdot 10^{-3}$.
-As a consequence, our ${\it RC}$- and ${\it GS}$-schemes become at large times too accurate, to be any more compared with this reference solution.
-Furthermore, one observes that in the ${\it GS}$-scheme the number of basis-functions does not any more play a role, after some transition-phase in time, the asymptotic regime needing indeed only one term in the expansion.\\
+What can be observed is that the errors are indeed small, which signifies that both spectral schemes approximate well the unknown solution.
+As Euler's implicit scheme is used to advance in time in the spectral methods, we expect a linear convergence in time, which is indeed visible from these two plots, however the slopes are very small, of order $10^{-2}$, meaning the convergence is very slow, or even saturates somehow.
+This discordance is simply due to the fact that the reference solution is not an exact solution, but a numerical solution, with fixed time-step of $\Delta t=10^{-3}$ and homogeneous Dirichlet boundary conditions, thus containing also numerical errors.
+Our ${\it RC}$- and ${\it GS}$-schemes seem to become rapidly too accurate, to be anymore compared with this "reference solution".
+A higher-order ($4^{th}$-order) {\it FD}-scheme as well as transparent boundary conditions could be a good idea, for a better comparison and should be investigated in future works.
+We also observe that the three lines, corresponding to the truncation indices, $N_{RC}$ are not in the expected order.
+This comes from the fact that with more polynomials in the expansion, more computations are carried out, which can indeed lead to an accumulation of the round-off errors.
+Thus an optimum has to be found between small truncation errors and small accumulation errors.
+In the ${\it GS}$-scheme the number of basis-functions $N_{GS}$ does not play anymore a role, the three lines become superposed after some transition-phase in time, the asymptotic regime requiring only one term in the expansion.\\